A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Model Problem

-{If we assume that we can obtain individual samples in optimal cost $\mathcal{C}_\ell \lesssim h_\ell^{-d} \log (h_{\ell}^{-1})$, e.g. via a multigrid solver, we can satisfy Assumption M4 with $\gamma=1+\delta$, for any $\delta > 0$.
-Then it follows from Theorems \ref{thm:main} and \ref{thm:rates}, as well as equation \eqref{eq:MCcost}, that we can get the following theoretical upper bounds for the $\eps$-costs of classical and multilevel MCMC applied to model problem \eqref{eq:mod2} with log-normal coefficients $k$, respectively: }
+If we assume that we can obtain individual samples in optimal cost $\mathcal{C}_\ell \lesssim M_\ell \log (M_{\ell})$, e.g. via a multigrid solver, we can satisfy Assumption M4 with $\gamma=1+\delta$, for any $\delta > 0$.
+It follows from Theorems \ref{thm:main} and \ref{thm:rates} that we can get the following theoretical upper bounds for the $\eps$-costs of classical and multilevel MCMC applied to model problem \eqref{eq:mod2} with log-normal coefficients $k$: